 - CONTACT US

-Board of Directors
+Board of Trustees

-Individuals who take on leadership roles for the school do so in the spirit of servant leadership, guided by the principal of service to the whole.
-Urban Prairie exists by virtue of the support of a wide community of parents and friends and all who share our vision of Waldorf Education.
+The Board of Trustees of Urban Prairie is the decision-making, guiding, and planning body for the school.
+The Board keeps the school’s mission central in all of its processes.
+The Board is responsible for strategic planning and initiatives based on identified goals developed with the school’s mission in mind, using input from various stakeholders.
+Individuals who take on leadership roles for the school do so in the spirit of servant leadership, guided by the principle of service to the whole.
+Urban Prairie exists by virtue of the support of a wide community of parents and friends and all who share our vision of Waldorf education.
 The health and growth of our school depends on the strength of these relationships.

-2012-13 Board of Directors
+2019-20 Board of Trustees

 Standing committees of the board include:

-- Committee on Board Development (chair: Sharla Stewart)
+- Board Development (chair: Peg Kern)

-- Executive (chair: Michael Levine)
+- Executive (chair: Peg Kern)

-- Finance (chair: Peggy Lofgren)
+- Finance (chair: Danila Miranda)